 Following these committee hearings, the stage is now set for the final days of the legislative session, as the Legislature faces a quickly approaching Aug.
 31 deadline to send bills to the Governor.

-Below, is a complete listing of bills, on which the League has a position, that were pending on the Senate or Assembly Appropriations Committees suspense files.
-Those that passed, including some with amendments, are listed as “Pass” and those that failed to move are listed as “Held.”
-The held measures were tabled as ineligible for further action this session.
+Below is a complete list of bills on which the League has a position that were pending on the Senate or Assembly Appropriations Committees suspense file.
+Those that passed, including some with amendments, are listed as “Pass,” and those that failed to move are listed as “Held.”
+The held measures were tabled and are ineligible for further action this session.

 To access bill language, the League’s position letters and sample letters, go to www.cacities.org/billsearch

 and type in the bill number into the search function.

 Oppose unless amended

 - AB 196 (Gonzalez) Workers’ Compensation.
 COVID-19.
 Essential Occupations and Industries – Pass

 - AB 664 (Cooper) Workers’ Compensation.
 Injury.
 Communicable Disease – Pass

 - AB 685 (Reyes) Occupational Safety.
 COVID-19 Exposure.
 Notification – Pass